cyphal-rs/cyphal/cyphal-embassy/README.md

 # Cyphal/CAN

-Open Cyphal CAN Transport Rust Implementation for [embassy](https://github.com/embassy-rs/embassy)
+Open Cyphal CAN Transport Implementation for [embassy](https://github.com/embassy-rs/embassy)

 🚧 ***Work in progress*** 🚧